jonathanmoregard/intentor/README.md

 ### Core Functionality

 - **URL Matching**: The extension checks if the target URL matches any configured rules
-- **Pause Page**: When a match is found, users are redirected to a custom pause page
+- **Intention Page**: When a match is found, users are redirected to a custom intention page
 - **Phrase Verification**: Users have an opportunity to reflect and write down their intention before continuing

 ### User Interface